Ghost Towns and Mines

 Danger: Old or abandoned mines and buildings can be dangerous.
 Hazards run the gamut from minor issues such as stepping on rusted nails, to serious injuries and even death due to snake bites, collapsing structures, and unmarked, open mine shafts.
 Entering mines should be done only by those with the proper training and equipment.

-Most of these sites are very remote are far beyond cellphone range.
+Most of these sites are very remote and far beyond cellphone range.
 If you get into trouble, it will take a very long time to get help, at best.
 At worst, no one will even know you need help.

 Vandalism: These historic sites are a part of our national heritage and should be treasured, not destroyed!
 One of the biggest threats to old sites is vandalism, including graffiti, littering, destruction of structures, and fire.
 Many sites have been lost forever as a result.
 Others have been fenced off or otherwise placed off-limits due to the thoughtless acts of stupid, selfish people.